 Step 1: Add warm water to a glass dish.
 Be sure your water is no hotter than 110º F. Add the yeast and sugar.
 Let the yeast mixture sit for 5 minutes until it is frothy and full of bubbles.

 Step 2: Add the melted butter, egg, pumpkin puree, yeast mixture, and spices to a standing mixer.
-(Note you can also mix this up in mixing bowls.)
+(Note: you can also mix this up in mixing bowls.)
 Put on the paddle attachment.
-Mix until the wet ingredients are mixed together.
+Mix until the wet ingredients are combined together.

 Step 3: Add the gluten free flour and salt to the bowl of the stand mixer.
-Mix on medium speed until you have a nice formed dough.
-Do not mix long; all you need is about 20-30 seconds if you are using my preferred gluten free flour blend.
+Mix on medium speed until you have a nicely formed dough.
+Do not mix long; you only need about 20-30 seconds if you use my preferred gluten free flour blend.

-NOTE: If you are using Cup4Cup, you need to add ¼ cup additional flour.
+NOTE: If you are using Cup4Cup, add ¼ cup additional flour.
 (Do not add extra if you use the Authentic Foods brand I recommend.)

 Step 4: Your dough should make a nice ball.
 You only will get one good rise from gluten free dough, so you need to shape your challah BEFORE rising the dough.

 Step 5: Divide your dough into three equal-sized balls of dough.
 Roll them out like snakes so that they are all the same length.
 Place the strands side by side and braid them into challah, crossing each strand over itself.
-Cover the dough with plastic wrap and place it in a warm area to rise.
+Cover the dough with plastic wrap and place it warmly to rise.

 Gluten Free Dough Rising Tip:

-Turn your oven on to 200º F. When it hits 200 degrees, turn the oven off, keeping the door closed.
+Turn your oven on to 200º F. Turn it off when it hits 200 degrees, keeping the door closed.
 Place the baking sheet with the challah into the oven.
 I always rise my dough in a warm oven.
-Let the challah rise until they double in size, which takes about 45 minutes if you use the recommended flour blend.
+Let the challah rise until it doubles in size, which takes about 45 minutes if you use the recommended flour blend.